microsoft/MixedReality-UXTools-Unreal/Docs/Breaking Changes/Breaking Changes Since 0.8.0.md

 ### Fix UxtFollowComponent to work with +X convention (PR 370)
 `UxtFollowComponent` now works appropriately, following (Actor's) +X convention.
 That means that, if an asset was rotated by 180º in any subcomponent to be displayed as expected, that should now be reverted, rotating the Actor appropriately instead.

+### Make poke target return normal for cursor transform (PR 383)
+Changes to `IUxtPokeTarget` that may need to be fixed for any class that implements this interface:
+- `IsPokeFocusable` is now `const`.
+- New method `GetClosestPoint` which returns the closest point on the given primitive and the surface normal for the pokable.

+This PR also contains changes to `UUxtNearPointerComponent::GetFocusedGrabTarget` and `UUxtNearPointerComponent::GetFocusedPokeTarget`.
+These methods now takes another `FVector` reference in order to return the surface normal.